d7chau/sim-activation-check/README.md

 ## Future Implementations

 Screen Resolution:
--Take the same screenshots as the ones found in the imgs folder of this repository -Add new screenshots to imgs folder
+* Take the same screenshots as the ones found in the imgs folder of this repository
+* Add new screenshots to imgs folder
--Create new variables for each screenshot (newscreenshot_location = pyautogui.locateOnScreen('imgs/newscreenshot.png'))
+* Create new variables for each screenshot (newscreenshot_location = pyautogui.locateOnScreen('imgs/newscreenshot.png'))

 ## Versioning